martinferianc/Robotics-EIE3/assignment_4/README.md

 ### Using the Sonar
 The sonar is not mounted above the rotation centre of the robot.
-An offset of `<what?>` is added to the sonar readings.
+An offset of `-3` is added to the sonar readings.